 What is another wellness benefit employers can offer that really resonates with employees?

 DailyPay is one solution.
 Your employees can access their earned but unpaid income as often as they would like through DailyPay’s app.
-DailyPay does not disrupt your existing payroll process and we provide all of the funding and technology at no cost to your company.
+DailyPay does not disrupt your existing payroll process and we provide all of the funding and technology.

 This financial wellness benefit allows your employees to get money, in advance, so they can pay bills on time, avoid late fees, and meet financial goals.
 That might be the accompaniment to your wellness program that resonates with your employees.